 The above information should be viewable by an end-user.
 Of course, there needs to be access control on the audit trails so that a user cannot view information about another user or site that they are not allowed to see.

 Readily accessible audit trails are very useful for investigating unexpected changes to eCRFs and data, and to determine whether a potential security or privacy breach has resulted in inappropriate disclosure of personal information.

 That’s enough theory!
-Let us look at some technologies that audit trails can be implemented using, based on user requirement.
+Let us look at some technologies that audit trails can be implemented using, based on user requirements.